uts-magic-lab/Magiks/documentation/magiks/install_magiks.md

 # Installing MAGIKS

 MAGIKS is a set of scripts for python developers.
-It can be easily installed by checking out the spurce code from the github repository:
+It can be easily installed by checking out the spurce code from the github repository.
 Make a directory anywhere in which you want to copy the scripts.
 This will be the root directory of MAGIKS.
 Then go to that directory and type:

 ```
 git clone https://github.com/uts-magic-lab/Magiks.git